ilya-maker/swipeeffect/README.md

 [DEMO LINK](https://swipeeffect.vercel.app/)

-Made an animation with a mobile swipe up and down
-When double clicked, all animation is played
+Made an animation with a mobile swipe up and down\n When double clicked, all animation is played

 ## How to run this project